Kyo Maclear

 Kyo Maclear (born 1970) is a Canadian novelist and children's author.

 Maclear was born in London, England and moved to Toronto, Canada at a young age.
-Her father is journalist and documentary filmmaker Michael Maclear.

-She studied fine art and art history at the University of Toronto and also completed an M.A. in cultural studies at the Ontario Institute for Studies in Education in 1996.
+Her father is journalist and documentary filmmaker Michael Maclear and her mother is Japanese artist and gallerist Yoko Maclear (nee Koide).
+She studied fine art and art history at the University of Toronto, completed a Master of Arts in cultural studies at the Ontario Institute for Studies in Education in 1996, and obtained a doctorate in environmental humanities and education at York University in 2018.

+Awards and honors

+Three of Maclear's books are Junior Library Guild selections: Bloom (2018), Operatic (2019), and It Began with a Page (2020).